cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 This error means the key that came with your encrypted game dump is not in your keys.txt file.
 Random keys from the internet will not work.
 To get the correct keys from your console without redumping the game again, you must follow this small guide:

 [Obtaining your Wii U Common Key and Encryption Keys for your keys.txt](https://wiki.cemu.info/wiki/Obtaining_Keys_for_Keys.txt)

+### "Error: Can't initialise DirectInput"

+This can be fixed by unplugging the controller and restarting Windows.
+After your PC has fully booted plug the controller back in.
+Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10.

 ### Constant stuttering / visual lag during gameplay